manu-fwi/openlcb-gateway/README.md

 # openlcb-gateway
 Gateway from openlcb to cmri and RR_duino (see my other github repo about it)

-The goal (briefly): make the link between nodes which are not openlcb aware (for now the only supported type is CMRI CPNodes) and JMRI and other openlcb aware hardware/software.
+The goal (briefly): make the link between nodes which are not openlcb aware (for now the only supported type is CMRI CPNodes and SUSIC) and JMRI and other openlcb aware hardware/software.

 The gateway handles all the openlcb protocol from alias negotiations up to CDI and sending/receiving events.